 Many interested parties perform a trial flight before starting flight training to get a first impression.

-We use a combination of classroom training in our modern and conveniently located seminar hotel (InterCity Seminarhotel, 1070 Vienna, Mariahilfer Strasse 122 or, if necessary, at other training locations) and computer-assisted self-study accompanied by our teachers.
-There is also the possibility of individual theory training.
+For theoretical training, we use a combination of face-to-face training in our modern and conveniently located seminar hotel (InterCity Seminarhotel, 1070 Vienna, Mariahilfer Strasse 122 or, if necessary, at other training locations) and computer-aided self-study accompanied by our teachers.
+Of course, there is also the possibility of individual theoretical training.

 - Air law and air traffic regulations